 - In a frying pan, melt some butter and make those pancakes.
 When they are done, top with whipped cream and fresh fruit of your choice.

 I really enjoy spending time making delicious meals when camping, but I always like to keep breakfasts simple and easy to make.
+One of my top camping hacks is ensuring I have an easy breakfast to whip up.
 These breakfasts will allow you to wake up and start your day quickly with little effort, which is great if you have a lot of activities planned for a certain day.
 They are great for all types of camping, economical and most importantly filling.
 Would you make any tweaks to these recipes?
 Leave us a comment below and share your tips and tricks with us!